Cold air intakes and induction kits and the effect on performance.

 The oil sprays for air filters have been traced to problems with the mass air flow sensor.
 This is generally down to the use of too much oil and improper fitting.
 We must stress that you should only use a light coating of oil on the air intake side of the filter.
 It is a good idea to clean the mass air flow sensor periodically anyway.

 The bigger the surface area of the filter the better the air flow will be.
 Mainstream cars today can be fitted with an air induction kit which completely replaces the air intake box.

 The plus is much better air flow, particularly at higher revs, and the induction roar as air is sucked into the engine the downside is also the roar - some people dislike the extra noise these kits create.

 Smaller engined cars can actually lose power when an induction kit instead of an air filter is fitted.
 It can be challenging to deliver COLD air (which carries more oxygen) to the engine as the temperature under the bonnet can get quite high and and a 20 degrees rise in temperature can rob you of up to 3% of your power!

 Under bonnet temperatures can quickly rise to double this.
-An intercooler can be added on turbo and forced induction cars which is then also sprayed with Co2 and reduces the temperature of the air intake.
+An intercooler can be added on turbo and forced induction cars.
+Additionally this can also sprayed, with the right setup either Co2 or a water mist which will further reduce the temperature of the air intake.